Revolution Mini-500: Operational use

 Of those that did fly there were many component failures, dozens of accidents and incidents and nine fatalities.
 The aircraft quickly developed a poor safety reputation and this curtailed kit sales.

 The Rotax 582 two stroke engine proved to be underpowered in this application and many failed in flight.
-The engine's vibration levels also proved to be a problem as they, combined with excessive rotor vibrations, lead to cracked frames and other component failures.
+The engine's vibration levels also proved to be a problem as they, combined with excessive rotor vibrations, led to cracked frames and other component failures.